 One of the biggest misconceptions about modern-day yoga is it's reserved for the lithe, flexible and/or wealthy.
 If you've ever thought to yourself "My body just doesn't bend that way" or "I don't have the money or time," we hear you.
 But trust us: There is a yoga practice for you.

 "My mission is to share the practice from a freedom perspective, giving you options and variations to enjoy the benefits of yoga no matter your age, size, abilities or experience," Tabilo says.
 "I invite you to explore and decide what feels good today.
 This way, the decisions you make on the mat translate to life in things like setting boundaries and showing up for yourself."

 Even more good news: Yoga doesn't have to take loads of time.
-You can get brain and body benefits with just a few minutes each day.
+You can get the brain and body benefits of yoga with just a few minutes each day.
 Keep scrolling for all the details on how to do just that in this month-long challenge.

 How the Yoga Challenge Works

 Each day, you'll do a single yoga pose.
-You'll hold it for 30 to 60 seconds at least twice throughout the day.
-Whenever you need a break from your desk, a minute away from the kids or a stretch in a particularly tight muscle, you can center yourself while moving your body and finding a bit of inner peace.
+You'll hold the pose for 30 to 60 seconds, twice a day — whenever you need a break from your desk, a minute away from the kids or a stretch in a particularly tight muscle.
+These poses help to center you while you move your body and find a bit of inner peace.

 Here are the 30 poses you'll do throughout the challenge.
 The words in parentheses are the Sanskrit names of the positions (aka asanas).
 For step-by-step instructions for how to do each of these poses, plus variations and modifications, visit the links below:

 - Easy Pose (Sukhasana)

 - Seated Twist